geanoro/WithRenderCV/README.md

 - [Here](https://docs.rendercv.com/user_guide/), you can find a comprehensive user guide for RenderCV.
 # Education

-## University of Pennsylvania, BS in Computer Science
+## University of Pennsylvania, BSds in Computer Science

 - Sept 2000 – May 2005
 - GPA: 3.9/4.0 ([Transcript](https://example.com))